Online Communications Consultant

-Some of the organizations I’ve done projects or work for:
+Some of the organizations or projects I’ve been involved with:

 – Baltimore Efficiency & Economy Foundation